'Just Another Girl on the I.R.T.' (1993) by Leslie Harris

 Best time to watch:

 Now.
 I was prompted to watch this movie because my friend Gina sent me this interview in the New York Times with Leslie Harris.
 "Just Another Girl on the I.R.T." won the special jury prize at Sundance in 1993.
 At the time, it was exceptionally rare (even rarer than it still is today) for a Black woman to write, direct, and co-produce a film also starring a Black woman.
-At the time, I can only think of one other film in the same boat: "Daughters of the Dust" by Julie Dash.
+At the time, I can only think of one other film in the same boat: "Daughters of the Dust" (Dash, 1991).

 Sadly, Harris has been unable to make a second feature film.
 In the same interview, she says,